LexxFade/Tools/SimpleBackup/README.md

 # Simple Backup Utility
-Creates system backup by arranging user data in a zip.
+Creates system backup by arranging user data in a zip.<br>
+Give the scrip these perms- `-rwxr-xr-x`

 ## Usage
 `./backsys {name for backup}`